sreebhattacharyya/sreebhattacharyya.github.io/index.md

 ## About Me

-I am a first-year PhD student at Pennsylvania State University, in the [College of Information Sciences and Technology](https://ist.psu.edu/).
-I work as a Graduate Research Assistant at the [Wang Group](https://wang.ist.psu.edu/docs/home.shtml).
-My current research areas of interest are related to multimodal AI, with a focus on applications in Affective Computing.
-I am particulary interested in understanding what contextual factors influence the way computers understand emotions, and creating methods that help model emotions in a more holistic and situated manner.
-At present, I am looking especially at how Large Language and Multimodal Models can be made to possess contextual understanding of emotions.
+I am a second-year PhD student at Pennsylvania State University, in the [College of Information Sciences and Technology](https://ist.psu.edu/), where I am advised by [Dr. James Z. Wang](https://wang.ist.psu.edu/docs/home.shtml).
+My broad area of research interest is multimodal AI, with a focus on improving abtract, subjective reasoning capabilities in multimodal AI models - such as emotional, cultural, or social understanding.
+At present, I am working on the following (and/or asking the following research questions):

+- Can we model and automatically predict what emotions are expressed through body language/gestures?
+- Using theories from cognitive science and neuroscience to better inform model design for emotion understanding.
+- What are some general improvements in VLMs that can enhance their capabilities in a wide range of subjective reasoning tasks (eg., personality alignment, etc.)?
+- How can we predict the memorability of some content?
+(In collaboration with Dr. Yaman K. Singla, and Somesh Singh from Adobe MDSR Labs, India)

 Prior to joining my PhD, I was a Software Engineer at [Microsoft, India](https://www.microsoft.com/en-in/msidc/), working with Azure storage.
 I graduated with a B.Tech. in Computer Science from IIEST Shibpur in 2022.

 As an undergraduate student, I was fortunate to have been advised by [Prof. Chris Biemann](https://www.inf.uni-hamburg.de/en/inst/ab/lt/people/chris-biemann.html) at the University of Hamburg, for my internship as a DAAD WISE Scholar.
 I worked on improving lexical resources for low-resource languages during this internship, where I was also closely worked with [Dr. Abhik Jana](https://www.iitbbs.ac.in/profile.php/abhik/).
 For my undergraduate thesis at IIEST, I worked on applications of graph learning, and explored areas like medical diagnosis using GNNs, and social network analysis.

-I am very active on most socials, particularly E-mail and Twitter.
-If you are interested in my work, have questions, or want to share anything at all, feel free to reach out!

-## Research Interests

-- **Affective Computing:** emotion modeling, context modeling for emotion recognition
-- **Multimodal AI:** applications in affective computing that use vision, language and speech
-- **Natural Language Processing:** Multilingual NLP with applications in building technologies for lesser-resourced languages
+Besides academics, I love music in any and every form.
+I trained in Indian classical and folk music vocals for almost 2 decades, often performing professionally in India.
+I also enjoy theatre, and was part of a professional group for over 6 years.
+These days, I have been trying to learn how to play the piano, and understand Western classical music (with the distant dream of performing in a musical someday!), besides playing a number of sports (that I had never previously played - like tennis, table tennis, pickleball, etc. - and am generally extremely bad at!).

 ## News

+- **[Jan.
+2025]** "Evaluating Vision-Language Models for Emotion Recognition" accepted to NAACL '25 Findings!
 - **[June 2024]** My first PhD project got accepted as a paper at ACII 2024 for oral presentation!
 - **[Aug.
 2023]** I started my PhD at Penn State!
 - **[July 2023]** I completed a year at Microsoft!